of the Holy Mother of God

-The great feast in celebration of Saint Mary the Virgin, the Holy Mother of God - Soorp Asdvadzadzin will be celebrated on
+The great feast in celebration of Saint Mary the Virgin, the Holy Mother of God - Soorp Asdvadzadzin.

 The story of the Assumption is beautifully narrated in the Armenian Orthodox hymn “From the Highest Heavens - Arevelk Kerarpi” (excerpt):